Product Safety Recall

 We’re letting go of virgin materials.

 Extracting and processing virgin materials takes a toll on the land, water and air.
-To do our part, Patagonia is moving toward 100% renewable and recycled raw materials.
+To do our part, Patagonia has set a goal to only use preferred materials—organic and Regenerative Organic cotton, recycled polyester and recycled nylon, among others—by 2025.
 By using both synthetic and natural fibers made from pre-consumer and postconsumer waste, we are limiting our dependence on raw materials and reducing carbon emissions.

 Less than 1% of used clothing is recycled into new clothing every year.